-They will speak to parents/carers to seek consent (if it does not put the child at further risk or impact on a police investigation).
+They will speak to parents/carers to seek consent [if it does not put the child at further risk or impact on a police investigation].

-- If a referral is made to the MASH team, basic information is given.
-School will then be asked to complete a MARF and email the form or complete online.
-This is passed on to a social work team and the caller will be contacted by a social worker within 24 hours (unless there are immediate risks in which case the professional will put through to a social work team straight away).
-The social work team will discuss whether the referral is appropriate and what action can/will be taken. - In the case of a referral direct to social care a MARF should also be completed.
-If accepted the referral will lead to an initial assessment to determine whether there is suspected actual harm or likely significant harm.
-The Strategy Discussion is convened by the appropriate child assessment team where there is suspected actual harm or likely significant harm (within 10 days of referral). - Child in need services are required when there are health or development concerns or a child is disabled.
-These are determined through a core assessment and are appropriate when the child is judged not to be at risk of significant harm or any previous concerns have been resolved. - Child in Need of Protection.
-A Section 47 enquiry is required when it is judged there is suspected actual harm or likely significant harm to the child the case is then passed onto the Safeguarding Team.
-A core assessment is carried out and it may be decided that Child Protection Conference is required, which should then be held within 15 working days. - However, where a professional has assessed using the Levels of Intervention Guidance that a child or young person has complex needs and they feel that a specialist assessment from Children's Social Care is needed, they should complete the MARF but do not need to contact the MASH team before sending it through. - If professionals would like to speak to someone for advice and guidance relating to their concerns, then support is available from their local community social workers. - If a child already has an allocated Social Worker [SW] then they can be contacted directly and it is not necessary to complete the MARF. - Refer to the Child Protection flow chart available on school website or in the staffroom.
+• Advice will be sought from the MASH team if required (all information will be recorded on My Concern).
+School may then be asked to complete a MARF and email the form or complete online.
+This is passed on to a social work team and the caller will be contacted by a social worker within 24 hours [unless there are immediate risks in which case the professional will put through to a social work team straight away].
+The social work team will discuss whether the referral is appropriate and what action can/will be taken.

+- If accepted the referral will lead to an initial assessment to determine whether there is suspected actual harm or likely significant harm.
+The Strategy Discussion is convened by the appropriate child assessment team where there is suspected actual harm or likely significant harm [within 10 days of referral]. - Child in need services are required when there are health or development concerns or a child is disabled.
+These are determined through a core assessment and are appropriate when the child is judged not to be at risk of significant harm or any previous concerns have been resolved. - Child in Need of Protection a Section 47 enquiry is required when it is judged there is suspected actual harm or likely significant harm to the child the case is then passed onto the Safeguarding Team.
+A core assessment is carried out and it may be decided that Child Protection Conference is required, which should then be held within 15 working days. - However, where a professional has assessed using the Levels of Intervention Guidance that a child or young person has complex needs and they feel that a specialist assessment from Children's Social Care is needed, they should complete the MARF but do not need to contact the MASH team before sending it through. - If professionals would like to speak to someone for advice and guidance relating to their concerns, then support is available from the MASH team/social workers. - If a child already has an allocated Social Worker [SW] then they can be contacted directly and it is not necessary to complete the MARF. - Refer to the Child Protection flow chart available on school website or in the staffroom.